 The Willis F. Follstaedt Memorial Scholarship was established by his childhood friend, Vernon Neubert.
 In his account of remembering Willis Follstaedt, Vernon wrote of many fond memories of the times he and Willis spent together and the fine example that Willis set.
 Dr. Neubert expressed his appreciation for the find Christian education he received at St. Luke Christian day school and he also expressed an interest in being able to assist other worthy students, as his own education had been aided through scholarships such as this one.
 Dr. Neubert retired from Penn State University where he was a professor of engineering.

-If you would like to plant a seed and help a young mind to grow, please send your donation to the above address and mark it "Willis F. Follstaedt Memorial College Scholarship Fund" or donate online here
+If you would like to plant a seed and help a young mind to grow, please send your donation to If you would like to assist with this merit fund, please send your donation to St. Luke Lutheran School and mark it "Willis F. Follstaedt Memorial College Scholarship Fund" or donate online here